threefoldtech/web3gw/vdc/concept.md

 ## definition 3script

 A VDC is defined through 3script.
-This declarative language to describe a VDC is parsed into an in-memory model.
+It's a declarative language to describe a VDC and is parsed into an in-memory model.

+**What** instead of **How-to**.

 ## query 3script